I write classic "good vs evil" creative writing pieces with smart twists inspired by vintage action cinema, gaming, and heavy metal.

-1. Cypher Drone
+- Cypher Drone

-2. Structural Wound
+- Structural Wound

-3. Perdition Haze
+- Perdition Haze

-4. Building An Empire Of Dust
+- Building An Empire Of Dust

-5. Stepchild Of Laceration
+- Stepchild Of Laceration

-6. The Isolation Game
+- The Isolation Game

-7. Blacklight Rush
+- Blacklight Rush

 - Ties That Bind

 - Losing Ground

-11. Same Old Nails For A New Messiah
+- Same Old Nails For A New Messiah

-12. Digging The Grave Of Silence
+- Digging The Grave Of Silence

 - Shape of Things to Come (Bonus)

 My History With the Record

 This record was my introduction to Disarmonia Mundi.
 It was a major highlight from my exploration into the genre called melodic death metal/melodeath.
-Soilwork's "Chainheart Machine," Amon Amarth's "Twilight of the Thunder God", and Sonic Syndicate's "Only Inhuman" were deeply ingrained in my mind, and I was on my way to blooming into a melodeath warrior, when I stumbled across this incredible record.
-Back when I used to visit online metal-archives, Disarmonia Mundi popped up on the list.
+Soilwork's "Chainheart Machine," Amon Amarth's "Twilight of the Thunder God," and Sonic Syndicate's "Only Inhuman" were deeply ingrained in my mind, and I was on my way to blooming into a melodeath warrior when I stumbled across this incredible record.
+Back when I used to visit online metal archives, Disarmonia Mundi popped up on the list.

 The gritty guitar work sounded like a circular saw cutting lead piping.
 It triggered images of death matches in abandoned prisons, loner heroes traversing blood-soaked hallways, and more images of going to dangerous places where death was imminent.
-You can't help but to imagine yourself as the protagonist in the aforementioned situations.
+You can't help but imagine yourself as the protagonist in the aforementioned situations.
 This is the way my mind went during my time with the album.

-Musically, the album appears to be doing its own thing with riffs that I have not heard in other melodeath releases, even underground ones while clean passages coming out of nowhere; leaving me thinking during the build-ups "they wouldn't, the track is too good as it is" only to blow my head off and make me lose myself in excitement; headbanging in public included.
+Musically, the album appears to be doing its own thing with riffs that I have not heard in other melodeath releases, even underground ones, while clean passages were coming out of nowhere.
+These leave me thinking during the build-ups, "they wouldn't; the track is too good as it is" only to blow my head off and make me lose myself in excitement; headbanging in public included.

-Overall, The Isolation Game is an album that challenges your senses with strategically placed clean passages, guitar solos alongside the dark lyrics which remind us of the death part of the genre's name.
+Overall, The Isolation Game is an album that challenges your senses with strategically placed clean passages, guitar solos alongside the dark lyrics, which remind us of the death part of the genre's name.

 © 2018 Jake Clawson